-Pupils also receive stand-alone sessions about puberty in Y5/6 delivered by their class teacher or other appropriate school staff.
+Pupils also receive stand-alone sex education sessions in Y5/6 delivered by their class teacher or other appropriate school staff.
 The content of these sessions is highlighted green in Appendix 2.

 For more information about our RSE curriculum, see Appendices 1 and 2.